philipdev/stateflow/README.md

 <a name="module_stateflow..action"></a>
 ##callback: stateflow~action
-State activation action, can be defined as function, by name (string) or by sub flow definition (object).<br/>If it was defined by name in the state definition then the must be been registered previously with registerAction().<br/>If defined by flow definition then start and end of the flow will be mapped to the state.
+State activation action, can be defined as function, by name (string) or by subflow definition (object).<br/>If it was defined by name in the state definition then the must be been registered previously with registerAction().<br/>If defined by flow definition then start and end of the flow will be mapped to the state.

 **Params**